|Copyright © 2005– by|

 flank openings - openings whose first move(s) involve the movement of flank pawns and/or knights.
 Examples would be the King's Fianchetto Opening: 1.g3 Nf6 2.Bg2 etc., the English Opening: 1.c4 e5 2.
 Nc3, Bird's Opening: 1.f4 d5 2.Nf3 and the Reti Opening: 1.Nf3 d5 2.c4.
 Some flank openings retain an independent character on into the middle game, while others transpose into standard d4 or e4 openings.

-flight square - a square on which a piece can escape an attacker, typically in reference to a king (see "luft", "escape square.")
+flight square - a square on which a piece can escape an attacker, typically in reference to a king.
+Eliminating the opponent's king's flight squares is, of course, a major consideration in planning a mating attack (see "luft", "escape square.")

 Fool's Mate - A checkmate by bishop